Conexon/Data-Standardization/import_shapefile/readme.md

-# Importing data to pgAdmin
+# Importing data into pgAdmin

 When we recieve new client data, typically the data is in a geodatabase that we cannot directly import into our pgAdmin database, so the first step is to save the data to your local drive, unzip the gdb, and then open QGIS.